Common Questions and Answers

 Q: What absences are excused?

 A: Absences are excused for religious observances.
 If a religious holiday extends over a period of days, only one day of absence may be excused for that particular holiday.
-The school register only recognizes attendance of enrolled students as being present, absent or excused for religious observance.
+The school register only recognizes attendance of enrolled students as being present, absent or excused for religious observance, bring your child to work day or closure of busing district.

 Q: How many days must I keep a student on the register when the student does not attend?